Ali: Election (656)

-Ali receiving pledges of allegiance, from a manuscript of Maktel-i Ali resul, dated late sixteenth or early seventeenth century.
+Ali receiving pledges of allegiance, from a manuscript of Maktel-i Ali resul, dated to late 16th century.

 When Uthman was assassinated in 656 by Egyptian rebels, the potential candidates for caliphate were Ali and Talha.
 The Umayyads had fled Medina, leaving the provincial rebels and the Ansar in control of the city.
 Among the Egyptians, Talha enjoyed some support, but the Iraqis and most of the Ansar supported Ali.
 The majority of the Muhajirun, and key tribal figures also favored Ali at this time.
 The caliphate was offered by these groups to Ali, who, after some hesitation, publicly took the oath of office.
 Malik al-Ashtar might have been the first to pledge his allegiance to Ali.
 Talha and Zubayr, who both aspired to the caliphate, also gave their pledges to Ali, most likely willingly, but later broke their oaths.
 Ali probably did not force anyone to pledge, and there is little evidence of any violence, even though many broke with Ali later, claiming that they had pledged under duress.
-At the same time, the supporters, who were in majority in Medina, might have intimidated others.
+At the same time, the supporters, who were in the majority in Medina, might have intimidated others.